DanielGroelle/ParagraphExtract/README.md

 # About

-This Paragraph Extraction Tool was primarily written to automate adding paragraphs to [TypingJerboa](https://github.com/DanielGroelle/TypingJerboa).
+This Paragraph Extraction Tool is a utility program created to automate adding paragraphs to [TypingJerboa](https://github.com/DanielGroelle/TypingJerboa).
 Simply drag in pieces of text, and run the script in order to get paragraphs that can be automatically imported into TypingJerboa for the purpose of testing a users typing skills.

 # Setup